jnliou/globalhealthdata/README.md

 We then plotted all the data onto a map using hvplot.pandas.

 # References
-The references were taken from the following sources: https://data.worldbank.org/indicator/SP.DYN.AMRT.FE https://data.worldbank.org/indicator/SP.DYN.AMRT.MA https://www.kaggle.com/datasets/paultimothymooney/latitude-and-longitude-for-every-country-and-state
+The datasets were taken from the following sources: https://data.worldbank.org/indicator/SP.DYN.AMRT.FE https://data.worldbank.org/indicator/SP.DYN.AMRT.MA https://www.kaggle.com/datasets/paultimothymooney/latitude-and-longitude-for-every-country-and-state